readmeio/rdme/documentation/rdme.md

 ## GitHub Actions Usage

-With [GitHub Actions](https://docs.github.com/actions), you can automatically execute workflows when certain events take place in your GitHub repository (e.g. new code is merged into the default branch, a new pull request is opened, etc.).
+With [GitHub Actions](https://docs.github.com/actions), you can automatically execute workflows (e.g. syncing your OpenAPI definition or Markdown docs to ReadMe) when certain events take place in your GitHub repository (e.g. code is pushed to the default branch, a new pull request is opened, etc.).
+There are literally [dozens of event options available](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows), making the possibilities endless!

 > 📘 Keeping `rdme` up-to-date
 >